You know why you were going. The file didn’t show it.

 Diagnose it: the five common causes

 Officers rarely explain which detail broke their trust.
 So work through the likely causes in order, letter and file side by side.
-In our experience helping applicants rebuild files, it is almost always one of these five.

 1. An itinerary that contradicts itself.
 Your form says a ten-day trip.
 Your flight reservation shows eight days.
 Your hotel covers five nights in a different city than your stated destination.
 Each document may look fine alone; together they describe three different trips.
 Officers read them together.